 - Side effects from the medicines that are used

-Discuss the risks of specific medicines used in your eye with your provider.
+Discuss the risks for specific medicines used in your eye with your provider.

 Before the Procedure